Definition:

 - Auditor Professional Judgement,

-- Misstatements or errors noted during the previous year audits etc.
+- Misstatements or errors noted during the previous year’s audit etc.

-Said differently, Audit team shall choose a percentage which helps in all the aggregate misstatements not exceeding the PM.
+Said differently, the audit team shall choose a percentage that helps in all the aggregate misstatements not exceeding the PM.

-In addition to theoretical aspects, we have added performance materiality examples in this article to help in good understanding of the concept PM.
+In addition to theoretical aspects, we have added performance materiality examples in this article to help in a good understanding of the concept of PM.

 A basic idea of Materiality and what is the requirement to perform audit are prerequisite for a clear understanding of the Performance materiality Concept.